-The Ta’ai were a people small in stature—no more than three feet in height—but they commanded vast knowledge in the magical arts and possessed superhuman physical strength.
-The Ta’ai folk were wiser than the Saisiyat and instructed their dimmer neighbours to plant millet and other crops for subsistence.
-They demonstrated to the Saisiyat the wonders of their sorcery and enlightened them on many secrets of the world.
+The Ta’ai dwarves were also wiser than the Saisiyat and instructed their dimmer neighbours to plant millet and other crops for subsistence.
 The Saisiyat both revered and feared their mighty dwarf friends and teachers.
 They approached the Ta’ai with tremendous respect.

-A few dwarves did manage to survive this catastrophe but were, no doubt, devastated and deeply shaken by what had transpired.
-They decided to leave this place of horrible memories in search of a new home elsewhere to the south and east.
+A few dwarves did manage to survive this catastrophe but were devastated.
+They decided to leave this place in search of a new home elsewhere to the south and east.